 This is pretty straightforward, except the only part that can be somewhat tricky is if you need to give the medication over less than an hour.

 If you need to give an IV in less than an hour, you need to figure out what fraction of an hour they’re asking you to give the medication over… is it 15 minutes, 30 minutes, or 45 minutes?
 15 minutes is ¼ of an hour, so 0.25.
 30 minutes is ½ of an hour, so 0.50, and 45 minutes is 0.75.
 Keep that in mind if you’re asked to figure out the rate of something administered over less than 1 hour.

 Remember, you’re administering this in milliliters per hour, so we have to have our time in hours!

 Full disclosure, guys… the NRNSG team never, ever uses this in practice.
 Like, none of us.
-We actually had to look up this because we all learned it in school, but never actually use it in practice.
-That will probably make you feel better or worse… who knows.
-Some nurses that work out in the field or in very specific areas and specific situations may use this… and there’s always planning for the absolute worse (power goes out, all backup generators go out, all batteries die, a massive influx of 9 million patients and unable to use pumps for everyone…)
+We actually had to look up this because we all learned it in school, but never actually used it in practice.
+That will probably make you feel better or worse… who knows?
+Some nurses who work out in the field or in very specific areas and specific situations may use this… and there’s always planning for the absolute worst (power goes out, all backup generators go out, all batteries die, a massive influx of 9 million patients and unable to use pumps for everyone…)

 Also, keep in mind that rounding is important when calculating these drip rates because you can’t give a fraction of a drop.
 Your instructor should have specifications for how this will be done for your exams (up, down, what to round it to).